huawenyu/General-Makefile/multi_mode/README.md

 Usage is simple.
 Create a file named “Makefile” alongside your source code.
 In the Makefile, specify your project’s settings (by defining some variables that describe it; documentation follows) and then include edam.mk at the end.
 It couldn’t be simpler.

-First, cp edam.mk to home dir for sharing with all project:
+First, copy edam.mk to home dir for sharing with all projects:
 ```
 mkdir -p ~/script
 cp edam.mk ~/script/.